 We look forward to welcoming you to this magical location and to helping you enjoy easy days of serenity, rest and refreshment.
-These notes are designed to give you more information about the facility, how to get there and the courses available.
-Please read these notes before you book on the ONLINE BOOKING form.

 If you would like to view the Island of World Peace, Inishraher Island, on Google Earth, then go to Westport, Ireland and move out West into Clew Bay and at the co-ordinated N 53 48 18 and West 9 37 48 and you will be directly over the island.
 As the satellite photograph was taken some years ago, the newly built Peace Palace and other buildings may not be viewable in their completed state.